 This isn’t my first article on the topic.
 I have one on Bible Study Software, and Free Online Bible Study Tools that you can check out as well.
 I utilize online and offline resources.
 It’s amazing how much information we can glean.

-In this article we we will look at tools for studying the Bible that I believe are important for us to get a good understanding of scripture.
+In this article, we will look at tools for studying the Bible that I believe are important for us to get a good understanding of scripture.
 They will help you greatly and please don’t think you need all 12 to be successful.
-The biggest key is a heart that is willing to learn and partner with the Holy Spirit while study the Bible.
+The biggest key is a heart that is willing to learn and partner with the Holy Spirit while studying the Bible.
 He is our Teacher.

 The Best Tools for Studying the Bible

-Some tool for studying scripture can either be purchased as in books, used online (some free, some paid), or in software.
+Some tools for studying scripture can either be purchased as in books, used online (some free, some paid), or in software.
 This is totally up to you on how you want to pursue your study time.
 Like I mentioned above…I do a little of it all.
-I will put my recommendations in each one and you can ultimately decided what is the best for you.
+I will put my recommendations in each one and you can ultimately decide what is the best for you.

 Here are just a small about of Bible tools I have in my office.
 This isn’t even including my massive Strong Bible Concordance.